Harlem-Launch-Alliance/xbee/README.md

 # xbee
 X-Bee Pro S38 Real-Time Telemetry Project

 X-Bee is a family of rf-based components created by Digi that are used for various projects, including rocketry.
+The HLA org has several XBee Pro S38 modules that may be utilized for development and/or testing.
+It's expected that the HLA Messenger and Aries projects will ultimately use XBee hardware for their on-board-to-ground communications.
+Without real-time communication between the rocket and ground crew, numerous useful data-points (for example, location data) are unavailable.
 You can find out more information about the ecosystem here:

 <br/>https://www.digi.com/xbee

-It's expected that the HLA Messenger and Aries projects will ultimately use XBee hardware for their on-board-to-ground communications.
-The HLA org has serveral XBee Pro S38 components.
-Without real-time telemetry, a lot of stuff including location data is not available to ground crews.

-In order to accomplish this, we need to read this document:
+Start by taking a look at this document:
 <br/>https://www.digi.com/resources/documentation/digidocs/pdfs/90001496.pdf

 The TLDR version is: